certain-heisenberg/VDC-App/README.md

 ## Virtual Dental Clinic

+### Below tutorial is compatible with Ubuntu development envirnoment with App running on Android using React Native CLI.
+For other setup, please check [here](https://reactnative.dev/docs/environment-setup)

 To see the app running in your mobile, follow the below steps:

 Make sure 'react-native' and package-manager 'npx' is installed on your system.